-Financial help for professional development:
+Financial help for professional development

-Grants for the classrooms:
+Grants for the classroom

 - California Casualty Thomas R. Brown High School Athletics Grant - Apply for a grant to help fund your high school athletics program, sponsored by California Casualty.
 Grants of $1,000 or more are awarded each year.

 - California Casualty Academic Award – Enter to win $2,500 to help pay for out-of-pocket school supplies and instructional materials.